tayruxin/tp/docs/DeveloperGuide.md

 ### Product Scope

-**Target user profile**:
+**Target User Profile**

--   Computer Science students preparing for an internship or job application
+National University of Singapore Computer Science students preparing for an internship who
 -   prefer desktop apps over other types
 -   can type quickly
--   prefers typing to mouse interactions
+-   prefer typing to mouse interactions
 -   is reasonably comfortable using CLI apps

-**Value proposition**: CS students often struggle to manage a multitude of internship contacts and track their application progress.
+**Value Proposition** <br>
-A CLI address book not only efficiently stores these connections but also offers a valuable tool for monitoring and organizing the entire application process, simplifying the pursuit of career opportunities.
+CS students often struggle to manage a multitude of internship applications and track their application progress.
+An intuitive CLI address book not only efficiently stores these applications but also offers a valuable tool for monitoring and organizing the entire application process, simplifying the pursuit of career opportunities.

 ### User Stories